yk2021yeah/happy_project_backend/README.md

 ## As an API server to interact with MongoDB

 Aim to be a boilerplate project to build REST API server to Mongo.
 From basic CRUD operations to advanced topics will be implemented.
+Appropriate error handling with proper HTTP status code with Mongo Error message.

 ## Frontend